bfox9900/CAMEL99-ITC/README.md

 that is Glossary for the library files in the DOCS Folder

 #### S"
 S" has ANS standard for compiling strings into definitions.
 BUT it is non-standard because it is an state smart word.
 Does different things for compiling and interpreting It now accepts multiple strings in interpreting mode as long they are input on the same line.

+Example:
-Example:   S"  String #1"  S" String#2 "  S" String #3"  <ENTER>
+`S"  String #1"  S" String#2`
+`S" String #3"  <ENTER>`

 returns three separate stack strings to the data stack.

 ### Smaller Library Files
 ANSFILES, GRAFIX